fastoch/Networking/Cisco_Router_config.md

 - creating a DHCP server for my LAN
 - configuring the default route of my Cisco router
 - configuring IP NAT for inside and outside sources
-- creating an Access List
+- creating a standard Access Control List (ACL)
 - applying the overload command to the router uplink port
 - saving the settings